Skip to Main Content

 The imprint of people is always there within my work—written upon the non-human and even the land itself.
 I grew up in Surrey and was horrified when what I took for natural woodland in the Oxshott woods was one day harvested.
 We talked plants at home and all had to work in the family garden much to our dismay.
 Collaborations of all kinds have always seemed natural to me, perhaps the one upside of boarding at a tender age.
 As a fifteen-year-old, I led a commune of sorts for several years in our school day-room, with shared property—complete with the Little Red Books and Mao posters sent from the Chinese embassy—much to the amusement of our teachers.

-DOI More recently, it has been my research in the Kew Gardens Archives that has brought people into my work.
+More recently, it has been my research in the Kew Gardens Archives that has brought people into my work.
 The archive that I went into to find an original garden plan actually brought me to some very distinct people who created and then managed the park in its early years: the Garden Directors, Gardeners and their associates and correspondents.
 It was the age of letter writing, and these letters are always such a pleasure to encounter.
 The idea of an audio work based upon Lawrence Gardens as revealed through the collections of “The Bulletin of Miscellaneous Information” held at Kew had been on my mind for over a decade.
-The recent inaugural Lahore Biennale (2018) provided an opportunity for me to assemble some of this research into an audio-work, involving a number of male Colonial voices surrounding that of a single female Punjabi voice, that of Asma Qadri narrating the poems of Najm Hosain Syed (Fig. 16).
+The recent inaugural Lahore Biennale (2018) provided an opportunity for me to assemble some of this research into an audio-work, involving a number of male Colonial voices surrounding that of a single female Punjabi voice, that of Asma Qadri narrating the poems of Najm Hosain Syed (fig. 16).

-I say surrounded because that is how I actually modelled the stereo image and the work was hosted in an ancient Camphor tree, one of the oldest in the gardens, one that would have lived through part of the British Raj and is now at the end of its life (Fig. 17).
+I say surrounded because that is how I actually modelled the stereo image and the work was hosted in an ancient Camphor tree, one of the oldest in the gardens, one that would have lived through part of the British Raj and is now at the end of its life (fig. 17).
 I consider the work nascent and hope to revisit and refine it yet; this was one part of my joint proposal for the Lahore Biennale.
 Assembling The Bulletins of Miscellaneous Information was very collaborative work, involving particularly the English artist Carol Laidler as a co-writer and editor, a local sound studio, both English and Punjabi voice actors, and an equivalent Lahore based setup.
 The land at Lawrence is itself a palimpsest, if land might be considered so.
 Its genius loci is derived from a number of elevated mounds surrounded by a depressed ground level, suitable for flood irrigation from meta nallas, and it is still flood irrigated in this way.
 Those mounds are the remains of the Mughal brick kilns, that built old Lahore from the soil of what became Lawrence Gardens and is now Bagh-e-Jinnah, a sort of botanical garden of Empire gone adrift.
 The Bulletins of Miscellaneous Information and the Gardens of England both speak of the presence of man, as an infliction upon the landscape.
 Though ultimately, I confess, I do prefer to work with plants.
 I now aspire to connect to the land and this moment in the UK—and it is such a troubled moment in so many ways.

 I work as a gardener (when not in the studio) as part of my re-entry fee to understanding things English.
-It is a kind of research for me and is certainly teaching me much about the weather.
+It is a kind of research for me and is certainly teaching me much about the weather."

 About the authors